 * “There, there Ms. Lady, some of the finest people I’ve ever tracked down were jailbirds”.

-* It sure is convenient for the plot that the evil rat waited until Lady was home and Lady and the Tramp’s relationship was on the rocks to make his move, and not during their love montage the night before.
+* It sure is convenient for the plot that the evil rat waited until Lady was home and her relationship with Tramp was on the rocks to make his move, and not during their love montage the night before.

 * Trusty’s battle howl is unintentionally hilarious.

 * Something else this film has in common with “Bambi”: there’s a nice bit of mood whiplash when the movie jumps from Trusty’s near-death experience to a cheery Christmas Eve.

 * Scamp is an annoying little brat, and he not only got his own comic strip (that ran for thirty years, no less) but his own movie.
 Yowza.

 * I like to think Tramp encouraged Lady to be a bit more mischievous with Si and Am in the future.